- Sound of Ujjayi

 - See that the air touches the throat

-- Try to maintain the breathing ratio between exhalation and inhalation
+- Try to maintain the same breathing ratio between exhalation and inhalation

 - Don’t do forceful breathing

-- Do not practice if you are suffering from migraine or heart diseases.
-Take proper guidance from a teacher or guru
+- Do not practice if you are suffering from migraines or heart diseases.
+Take proper guidance from an expert yoga teacher.

 The functioning of ujjayi has also had a significant effect on Various therapies, for example, in the treatment of insomnia and depression.

 It equalizes the breath and increases the oxygenation.
-It builds up internal heat, which provides warmth to the core and help in performing physical exercises and yogic postures with ease and efficiency.
+It builds up internal heat, which provides warmth to the core and helps in performing physical exercises and yogic postures with ease and efficiency.

 Ujjayi breathing had been a great practice among the yogis since Vedic period.
 It is the need of the modern world, and we should include this beautiful technique of self-care in our daily routine.